Lakers Rumors: Latest Buzz on Possible Kawhi Leonard Trade, Chris Bosh and More

 Kawhi Leonard Still Eyeing L.A.

-The Kawhi Leonard saga continues, as a frustrating, injury-riddled campaign still has the disgruntled superstar eyeing the exits.
+The Kawhi Leonard saga continues, as a frustrating, injury-riddled campaign still has the disgruntled superstar eyeing an exit.

-And not just any exit, but the one leading out from the San Antonio Spurs and towards the Lakers, per ESPN's Adrian Wojnarowski:
+And not just any exit, but the one leading out from the San Antonio Spurs and toward the Lakers, per ESPN's Adrian Wojnarowski:

 Adrian Wojnarowski @wojespn